ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 The bloc’s real power lies in its potential to disrupt, not its current coherence.
 Even in its weakest form ([first scenario](#the-united-nations-20-scenario)), it erodes Western unipolarity.
-In its strongest ([third scenario](#the-anti-west-alliance-scenario)), it could rewrite global rules—though that remains fantasy for now.
+In its strongest ([third scenario](#the-anti-west-alliance-scenario)), it could rewrite global rules, though that remains fantasy for now.

-As BRICS+ gathers steam (or sputters theatrically), Europe faces a familiar choice: retreat into transatlantic routines or learn to dance with new partners—some of whom don't believe in choreography.
+As BRICS+ gathers steam (or sputters theatrically), Europe faces a familiar choice: retreat into transatlantic routines or learn to dance with new partners, some of whom don't believe in choreography.
 In a world of shifting alliances, perhaps the real game is less about joining blocs and more about playing them off each other.
 Your move, Brussels.